4W/SnapchatUsernameChecker/README.md

 ### This tool can be used to check the availabillity for snapchat usernames.
 #### Tool was made using snapchats web API

-This tool generates a new XSRF token per request this results that the tool will never ratelimit, and you can use big lists.
-Although you do need proxies for the tool to work.
+This tool generates a new XSRF token per request this results that the program won't use ratelimit the XSRF token -- and you can use big lists.
+You still need proxies to use this tool though.

 ### HOW TO USE: